 A fairly small number of people take part in Phase I studies.
 Most Phase I studies have between 10 and 80 people.

 Scientists want to answer the following questions in a Phase I study.

 - Is the treatment safe?

 - What dose, or amount, of the treatment is safe?

 - What are the side effects?

-Phase IV clinical trials occur after the U.S. Food and Drug Administration (FDA) has approved a drug or device for doctors to use or prescribe.
+Scientists do Phase IV clinical research studies after the US Food and Drug Administration has approved a drug, treatment, or piece of medical equipment for use.
+Scientists doing Phase IV trials want to learn:

-- More about the side effects and safety of the drug or device.
+- More about the side effects and safety of the new treatment,

-- What the long-term risks and benefits are.
+- What the long-term risks and benefits are, and

-- How well the drug or device works when used in a much larger group of people.
+- How well the treatment works for a very large number of people.